 Compared to Alternatives

-vs. Community Slack MCP server (@modelcontextprotocol/server-slack): The community server uses a bot token and runs locally.
-It’s simpler to set up for personal use (no Marketplace requirement), but lacks the granular OAuth scopes, natural language responses, and audit logging.
-Use the official server for team/production use; the community server for quick personal experiments.
+vs. Community Slack MCP server (@modelcontextprotocol/server-slack): The original reference implementation, now showing its age.
+Uses a bot token and runs locally.
+Simpler to set up for personal use (no Marketplace requirement), but lacks the granular OAuth scopes, natural language responses, and audit logging.
+The official server has clearly surpassed it for production use.

 Who Should Use This